sampada-nepal/notechbro/README.md

 # notechbro
 twitter techbro translator

-- Download the extension directory from the release page
+- download the extension directory ^
-- Go to chrome://extensions/
+- go to chrome://extensions/
-- Enable "Developer mode" in the top right corner
+- enable "Developer mode" in the top right corner
-- Click "Load unpacked" and select the extension directory
+- click "Load unpacked" and select the extension directory